Reducing your risk

 Eating a healthy diet, one that is low in fat and rich in fruits, vegetables (especially green, leafy vegetables) and whole grains, contributes to your health and your colon’s health. (see our Recipes resource for ideas).
 A daily multivitamin containing .4 mg of folic acid may also be helpful in reducing your risk.

 Regular exercise, at least 30 minutes four to five days a week, can reduce your risk.
 Even moderate exercise such as walking, gardening, or climbing supports colon health.

 Long-term smokers are more likely than nonsmokers to develop and die from colorectal cancer.
 If you use tobacco, quit.
 If you don't use tobacco, don't start.

 Use Alcohol in Moderation

-The power to prevent colon cancer is in your hands.
-Get screened and make healthy choices to keep yourself cancer-free.
+The power to help prevent colon cancer is in your hands.
+Get screened and make healthy choices to reduce your risk of developing colorectal cancer.